meet-fx/roku-interview/README.md

 # FX Interview Task

-- Create a functional home screen with both landscape and portrait rails using SceneGraph components like RowList or MarkupGrid.
+- Build a functional home screen using SceneGraph components such as RowList or MarkupGrid, featuring both portrait and landscape content rails.
-- Populate these rails with the content (the data will be shared) to demonstrate the layout and navigation.
+- Populate these rails with the provided data to showcase layout and navigation functionality.
-- The hero changes the information displayed depending on what card is currently focused.
+- Implement dynamic hero content that updates based on the currently focused card.
+- Create a detail page for movies selected from the rails.
+The description should be limited to two lines initially.
+If the text overflows, include a "Read More" button below.
+Clicking this button should expand the full description and toggle the button text to "Read Less".

 # Rowlist Details